klebgenomics/Kaptive/README.md

 Using the `-k` (or `--k_refs`) argument, you must provide a Genbank file containing one record for each known K locus.

 This input Genbank has the following requirements:
-* The `source` feature must contain a `note` qualifier which begins with 'K locus:'.
+* The `source` feature must contain a `note` qualifier which begins with a label such as 'K locus:'.
 Whatever follows is used as the K locus name.
+The label is automatically determined, and any consistent label ending in a colon will work.
+However, the user can specify exactly which label to use with `--locus_label`, if desired.
 * Any K locus gene should be annotated as `CDS` features.
 All `CDS` features will be used and any other type of feature will be ignored.
 * If the gene has a name, it should be specified in a `gene` qualifier.
 This is not required, but if absent the gene will only be named using its numbered position in the K locus.